LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by Entity Metadata Providers with the community of Entity Metadata Consumers (e.g. libraries, museums, galleries, archives).
 Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

 The recommendations in this document leverage existing techniques, specifications, and tools in order to promote widespread adoption of an easy-to-implement service.
 The service describes changes to entity metadata and the location of those resources to harvest.
-Content providers can implement this API to record and publish a list of changes and incremental cache updates.
+Metadata providers can implement this API to record and publish a list of changes and incremental cache updates.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}